Summer 2014 Youth Volunteer Program

 Each summer, the Museum offers many exciting volunteer opportunities for youth ages 14-18.
-The Summer Youth Volunteer Program requires a commitment of two 3.5 hour shifts per week between July 8 & August 30.
+The Summer Youth Volunteer Program requires a commitment of two (or three for some departments) 3.5 hour shifts per week between July 7 & August 29.
 Summer Youth Volunteers engage visitors in activities, exhibits and programs in order to encourage curiosity, questioning and exploration of science and technology in the following participating programs:

-Discovery Center : The Discovery Center provides a unique opportunity for visitors to explore a wide variety of science topics by manipulating real objects and equipment.
-Volunteer interpreters engage visitors in conversations and encourage them to use science process skills in order to experience the reward of discovering on their own.
+- Discovery Center : Discovery Center exhibits allow children to explore a variety of real objects and age-appropriate tools, all set in immersive fantasy environments that encourage learning through play.
+Children and their caregivers are engaged in activities, experiments and conversations in order to experience the reward of discovering on their own, as they explore topics including: Biology, Geology, Physical Sciences, Engineering Design and the 'process of science' more generally.
 Volunteers must be comfortable working with infants, toddlers, and children under age 8.

 • Applicants must be between 14 and 18 years of age as of July 1st, 2012.